Greginkansas/-openhab-openhab1wiki/MiOS-Binding.md

 After the initial generation the openHAB Items file can be customized, or can be regenerated, as Devices are added/removed from the MiOS Unit.

-NOTE: The Item Generator examples use a MiOS Unit name of "`house`".
+:warning: The Item Generator examples use a MiOS Unit name of "`house`".
 This name must match the MiOS Unit name declared in the [MiOS Unit configuration](MiOS-Binding#mios-unit-configuration).
   Any name can be used, as long as they're in sync across the configuration files.

 [Back to Table of Contents](MiOS-Binding#configuration)

 ### Item : MiOS Device Binding - Values (Reading)